sp0x/hotelBot/README.md

 To train the bot run `sup local train`
 To start a debug shell `sup local debug` or if you're on windows debug.bat and then python main.py

+# Networking
+Viber requires the bot have an internet facing url with https.
+You can specify that in the VIBER_HOSTNAME environment variable.
+All events from viber are sent to that url.
+Make sure it points to the bot.
+You might use Nginx with proxy_pass to help you out.